Prateek-Srivastav/jarvis-prateek/README.md

-my personal assistant which does nothing expect giving advice by copy pasting from internet
+my personal assistant which does nothing expect giving advice by copy pasting from internet just like me :)

-just like me :)
+it uses websocket to stream response, calls the local LLM (llama3 8b) running using ollama if offline, otherwise calls llama3 70b using groq api and providing search results using exa-js.

 jarvis-backend.sh file contains the bash command to start the server on port 9565 and the script's path is added in crontab which runs on reboot